If exploring caves is your idea of fun, Indiana Caverns should be on your list of destinations!

-The Indiana Caverns are part of the longest cave system in Indiana and are also the newest show caverns in the US.
-That’s because these caverns were discovered only 10 years ago, and have since been turned into a family adventure park with plenty of fun activities available besides the cave tours.
+The Indiana Caverns are part of the Binkley Cave System, the most extensive cave system in Indiana and the newest show cavern in the US.
+That’s because the Indiana Caverns section was only discovered in 2010 and has since been turned into a family adventure park with plenty of fun activities available besides the cave tours.

-1. Explore The Majestic Indiana Caverns By Foot And Boat
+1. Explore the Majestic Indiana Caverns by Foot and by Boat.

-I’m not the biggest fan of exploring caves by any means – the idea of being far underground in a cramped space just doesn’t do it for me.
+Personally, I’m not the biggest fan of exploring caves; the idea of being far underground in a cramped space just doesn’t do it for me.
 The Indiana Caverns wasn’t that, however.

-This massive network of caves, which is part of the greater Binkley Cave system spanning more than 44 miles in length, was big and open for the most part.
+This massive network of caves, which spans more than 44 miles in length, was open and spacious for the most part.
 At least, the parts where the tour groups go are.

 There are built-in steel stairs and paths, and everything is well-lit so at no point do you feel unsafe or get that intense claustrophobic feeling.
 Most of the one and a half hour tour is on foot but it also includes a 20-minute boat ride for a part of it.